satuelisa/StatisticalLearning/README.md

 then it's called _bumping_ and Section 8.9 is the place to be.

-Suppose that `g` is a probability density function for the observations, parametrized in some way.
+Suppose that `g` is a probability density function for the observations, parameterized in some way.
 For example, a Gaussian distribution would have two parameters: the mean and the variance.

 A _likelihood function_ is the _product_ of the values of `g` under